unclehowell/os.hotspotbnb.com/Readme.md

-# Background

-We've all heard of Pimp-my-Ride, Why not Pimp your Wi-Fi?
+# Heard of Pimp-my-Ride?
+Why not Pimp your Wi-Fi?

 WaveOS is FREE.
 It's very easy to set-up.
 And it's even easier to operate.

 The technology transforms our old Wi-Fi Routers into powerful smart home-control & energy monitoring systems.